InternLM/InternLM/doc/code-docs/source/initialize.rst

 Model Initialization
 -------------------------

+InternLM uses the field ``model_type`` and ``model`` in the config file to control model initialization process.
+An example model initialization configuration can be defined as follows:

 .. code-block:: python

     model_type = "INTERNLM"  # default is "INTERNLM", used to register classes and modules for model initialization